 I haven’t actually read McCarthy’s Bar: A Journey of Discovery in Ireland (Pete McCarthy, 2001) yet, but so many people have recommended it that I have to mention it here.
 It is an account of the author’s travels through Ireland, visiting many pubs and encountering a wide range of engaging characters along the way.

 If you’re going to Dublin and you’re interested in literature then you really do need to have read some James Joyce.
 You may not have the time or inclination to read the whole of Ulysses, but both Portrait of the Artist as a Young Man (1916) and Dubliners (1914) paint a vivid picture of early 20th century Dublin.
-(And if you are in Dublin remember that it is a UNESCO City of Literature – check out my earlier post on the subject.)

 On the other hand, if you’re looking for some light reading for the airport, you could try Maeve Binchy.
 A prolific novelist, her works span the second half of the 20th century.
 One of her last novels was Minding Frankie (2010), the tale of an American visitor to Dublin and the people whose lives become entwined with her own.
 Like all of Binchy’s work, it is full of nice, warm and friendly characters.
 A bit like the Irish themselves.

 A highly recommended contemporary novel is The Gathering, by Anne Enright (2007).
 Set in Dublin, it is the story of a family funeral and what it reveals about the past.
 The Gathering won the Booker Prize in 2007.